bowerhaus/hailo-rpi5-examples/community_projects/watcher/testing/README.md

 6. Handle cases where no metadata is expected to be generated
 7. Use the `expect_metadata` flag to specify whether metadata is expected for a test case
 8. Use default HEF and label files based on the app type
+9. Interactively select tests to run from a filtered list

 ## Directory Structure